 Interview Questions Commercial Vendor - Have submitted 18 applications for boiler projects.
 "Beat out all other contractors for chiller incentive" Commercial Vendor - Have 4 RTU projects and one chiller project in the pipeline.
 Got far along with a potential boiler project but customer pulled out at last minute.
 Commercial Vendor - Working on RTU project proposals (had not submitted anything at the time of interview) Residential and Light Commercial Vendor - non participating vendor 70% C&I, 30% Residential (including MF, b/c mostly do resi products for MF) Large commercial and industrial Vendor.
-Lots of healthcare and manufacturing. didn't fit the RFP.
-Money is a major barrier, even with the incentive sometimes customers just aren't going to be able to swing it. will also provide heating.
+Lots of healthcare and manufacturing. aren't going to be able to swing it. is with mini-split AHUs, which will also provide heating.
 E.g. high-end resi customer with an 8-year old A/C system would definitely swap out if they could get full heating too from their new equipment.
 (This will get harder and harder because electric rates are really high in CT but we're still pushing those kinds of jobs.)
 Marketing/communication Utility should "certify" these contractors to be eligible for the program, show that they're in that category somehow, this would help with marketing.
 Marketing and communication from utility was fine - gave them what they needed to be able to sell the program to their customers.
 Marketing will be the same for these programs as it is for other utility programs Brian is a big proponent of Energize CT.
 He knows that they are in contact with wholesalers and contractors, but there are still plenty of folks who don't even know they exist - they should try to get them involved.
 N.D.
 Have to message that there are significant incentives available for equipment nearing end of life.
 The PAs don't often incentivize ER - this is a way for facilities to get incentives for doing that.